Kelp: Phylogeny

-Seaweed were not generally considered homologues of terrestrial plants, but are only very distantly related to plants, and have evolved plant-like structures through convergent evolution.
+Seaweed were once considered homologues of terrestrial plants, but are only very distantly related to plants, and have evolved plant-like structures through convergent evolution.
 Where plants have leaves, stems, and reproductive organs, kelp have independently evolved blades, stipes, and sporangia.
 With radiometric dating and the measure Ma "unequivocal minimum constraint for total group Pinaceae" vascular plants have been measured as having evolved around 419–454 Ma while the ancestors of Laminariales are much younger at 189 Ma.
 Although these groups are distantly related as well as different in evolutionary age, there are still comparisons that can be made between the structures of terrestrial plants and kelp but in terms of evolutionary history, most of these similarities come from convergent evolution.

 Some kelp species including giant kelp, have evolved transport mechanisms for organic as well as inorganic compounds, similar to mechanisms of transport in trees and other vascular plants.
 In kelp this transportation network uses trumpet-shaped sieve elements (SEs).
 A 2015 study aimed to evaluate the efficiency of giant kelp (Macrocystis pyrifera) transport anatomy looked at 6 different laminariales species to see if they had typical vascular plant allometric relationships (if SEs had a correlation with the size of an organism).
 Researchers expected to find the kelp's phloem to work similarly to a plant's xylem and therefore display similar allometric trends to minimize pressure gradient.
 The study found no universal allometric scaling between all tested structures of the laminariales species which implies that the transport network of brown algae is only just beginning to evolve to efficiently fit their current niches.